evkx/evkx.github.io/content/models/subaru/solterra/Solterra_AWD/_index.md

 ## User interface and control

 Two different screen setups are available on the Subaru Solterra AWD.

 The standard layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large.
-The touch screen at the top of the center console is 8.9 inches large.
+The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large .
+The touch screen at the top of the center console is 8.9 inches large .

 The optional  layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large.
-The touch screen at the top of the center console is 12.3 inches large.
+The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large .
+The touch screen at the top of the center console is 12.3 inches large .
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.